bxfsh/boxfish-assets/README.md

 ## Documentation

+The docs can be view here: (Boxfish Assets)[https://bxfsh.github.io/boxfish-assets]

-The docs are located in `/docs` and can be compiled by the following commands:
+The files for the docs are located in `/docs`.
+To compile them, run:

 ```shell
 cd docs
 jekyll serve
 ```

+This will run jekyll's watch command which will regenerated the site each time the docs change.

+When you are finished editing the docs, use `jekyll build` to build the site and then push the docs to gh-pages using `npm run update-docs` from the parent directory.